mmrosatab/ETL-Brasileirao-2021-Project/README.md

-# ETL-SocialMidia-Project
+# ETL-Brasileirao-2021-Project
-Application for make ETL with social midia data
+Application for build ETL with Brasileirao 2021 data